How the pandemic has affected abortion rules around the world

 Then the coronavirus came.
 Congress went virtual.
 The bill lay in limbo.

-Some politicians argued that the country’s health-care system was too overwhelmed by the virus to take on abortion procedures.
+Some politicians argued that the country’s health care system was too overwhelmed by the virus to take on abortion procedures.
 Mariela Belski, the executive director of Amnesty International-Argentina, disagreed.

 “The excuse of the government saying that the health system is overcrowded is not enough to justify not debating the abortion [law],” she said.
 “Abortions are for sure going on outside the system in not safe conditions.”
 Legalizing it, she argued, would put “less pressure on the health system.”